 Language Training for Accounting Careers in Canada

 Even though accountants work with numbers, communication is a vital part of working in accounting careers.
 Improving your verbal and written language skills can help.
 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
-Otherwise, you can find free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through school boards or settlement agencies.
+Otherwise, you can find free or affordable English as a Second Language (ESL) or French as a Second Language (FSL) classes at school boards or settlement agencies.

 There are even language courses to teach you professional terminologies, such as job-specific language training and Occupation Specific Language Training (OSLT) in Ontario.
 And, if you already speak one of Canada’s two official languages at a high level, learning the other one is a good option, as it may offer you better job opportunities.